chandreshplaywright/AutomationTest/README.md

 3) Run the test using following commands ; There are total 5 tests.
 3 for functional test and 2 for non-functional test.

-	3.1) To run all test cases:
+	3.1) To run all test cases and generate repot in html:

-			npx playwright test
+			npx playwright test --reporter=html

 	3.2) To run a specific test file: